molgenis/molgenis/docs/user_documentation/admin-features/guide-configure-molgenis.md

 - **Step 3: Add members to groups**

-  You can now determine how does what in your group.
-There are standard roles that you can use enable members to edit, view or manage your group content.
+  You can now determine who does what in your group.
+There are standard roles that you can use to enable members to edit, view or manage your group content.
   The available roles are:
   - **Manager**